 Note: Students can only major in East Asian Studies; if they would prefer a minor, they can choose to study Chinese or Japanese—both of which are housed within the Department of East Asian Studies.
 However, due to the significant overlap in their programs, a student cannot major in East Asian Studies and minor in Chinese or Japanese.

 What can you do with an East Asian Studies major?

-Below are some of the careers, employers, and graduate schools our East Asian Studies alumni have gone on to work for.
+Below are some of the careers, employers, and graduate schools of our East Asian studies alumni.

 - Software Engineer